shanieMoonlight/VsExtensions/README.md

 #### Configuration Classes

-For convenience extend the `AppSettingsAccessors.AppSettingsAccessor` class to create a class that contains all the configuration data for your app.
+For convenience extend the `StronglyTypedAppSettings.AppSettingsAccessor` class to create a class that contains all the configuration data for your app.
 This is not required but it is a good idea to do so.

     /// <summary>
     /// Class with config data for this app
     /// </summary>
-    public class StartupData(IConfiguration config) : AppSettingsAccessors.AppSettingsAccessor(config)
+    public class StartupData(IConfiguration config) : StronglyTypedAppSettings.AppSettingsAccessor(config)
     {
         /// <summary>
         /// Name of this application